 On display will be the largest collection of works devoted to the young Rembrandt to date, including 34 paintings by Rembrandt, 10 by his most important contemporaries, and a further 90 drawings and prints from international and private collections.

 It will also feature the newly discovered Let the Little Children Come to Me (1627-8), on display for the first time in public.

+This exhibition is also available online.
 Starting with a video introduction to the show by curator An Van Camp, the virtual tour takes the viewer through the different sections that follow Rembrandt’s story.
 The Museum has also made available a series of creative activities inspired by Rembrandt and designed by artist Dionne Freeman.